 Randall J. Holder.
-Mr. Holder has served as Vice President, General Counsel and Secretary of our general partner since February 2014.
-Mr. Holder joined Diamondback in November 2011 as General Counsel and Vice President and also serves as Secretary.
-Prior to joining Diamondback, Mr. Holder served as General Counsel and Vice President for Great White Energy Services LLC, an oilfield services company, from November 2008 to November 2011.
+Mr. Holder has served as Executive Vice President, General Counsel and Secretary of our general partner since February 2017 and served as Vice President, General Counsel and Secretary from February 2014 to February 2017.
+He has also served as Diamondback's Executive Vice President, General Counsel and Secretary since February 2017, and served as its Vice President, General Counsel and Secretary from October 2012 to February 2017, and as General Counsel and Vice President from November 2011 to October 2012.
+Prior to his positions with us and Diamondback, Mr. Holder served as General Counsel and Vice President for Great White Energy Services LLC, an oilfield services company, from November 2008 to November 2011.
 He served as Executive Vice President and General Counsel for R.L.
 Hudson and Company, a supplier of molded rubber and plastic components, from February 2007 to October 2008.
 He was in private practice of law and a member of Holder Betz LLC from February 2005 to February 2007.
 Mr. Holder served as Vice President and General Counsel for Dollar Thrifty Automotive Group, a vehicle rental company, from January 2003 to February 2005 and as Vice President and General Counsel for Thrifty Rent-A-Car System, Inc., a vehicle rental company, from September 1996 to December 2002.
-He also served as Vice President and General Counsel for Pentastar Transportation Group, Inc. from November 1992 to September 1996, which was wholly-owned by Chrysler Corporation.
+He also served as Vice

+President and General Counsel for Pentastar Transportation Group, Inc. from November 1992 to September 1996, which was wholly-owned by Chrysler Corporation.
 Mr. Holder started his legal career with Tenneco Oil Company where he served as a Division Attorney providing legal services to the company's mid-continent division for ten years.
 He received a Juris Doctorate degree from Oklahoma City University.